linkongkit/Assignment-2/README.md

-# Tides & Temperature Scraping + Visualization (Assignment 2)
+# Scraping & Visualization (Assignment 2)

-This repository contains utilities and example scripts for crawling, parsing and visualizing climate and tidal data for a short course project.
-The code demonstrates simple web scraping (with local caching), parsing HTML/JSON responses, converting scraped tide tables into CSV, and plotting results using Matplotlib.
+This repository contains utilities and example scripts for crawling, parsing and visualizing climate and water-level data for a short course project.
+The code demonstrates simple web scraping (with local caching), parsing HTML/JSON responses, converting scraped tables into CSV, and plotting results using Matplotlib.
 There are also small SVG drawing experiments.

 Contents
 --------
 - `scraping_utils.py` – helper functions: `get_url` (fetch + local cache) and `parse` (HTML or JSON).
-- `plot_tides.py` – example script that scrapes a tide table page, extracts times/heights and plots them with Matplotlib.
-- `tides_csv.py` – similar logic to `plot_tides.py` but writes parsed tide records to `tides.csv`.
 - `multi_city_temp.py` – example that loads multiple city climate JSON pages and prints simple data from each.
-- `draw_svg.py`, `geometric-shapes.svg`, `irregular-polygon.svg`, `tide-chart.svg` – small drawing examples using `drawsvg` and shipped SVGs.
+- `draw_svg.py`, `geometric-shapes.svg`, `irregular-polygon.svg` – small drawing examples using `drawsvg` and shipped SVGs.
 - `city-1.json`, `city-2.json`, `city-3.json` – example JSON outputs for the multi-city climate parsing demo.
 - `crawled-page-2023.html`, `test_page.html` – saved HTML pages used by the scraping examples.
 - `requirements.txt` – Python packages required.